 Sabaragamuwa Tea Region

-The highest estates lie just below the boundaries of the Sinharaja and Peak Wilderness nature reserves and share in the microclimatic conditions produced by the rainforests, cloud forests and high, grassy plains endemic to this region.
+The highest estates lie just below the boundaries of the Sinharaja and Peak Wilderness nature reserves. the environment consists of rainforests, cloud forests, and high grassy plains in this region.

 As a result, they produce tea of a somewhat different character to that grown at lower elevations in the district.
 And also, some of these estates receive the highest rainfall of any in the plantation districts.

 Other upper Sabaragamuwa estates receive some weather from the nearby Uva climatic system.
 Therefore, they produce in an entirely different way.

 Sabaragamuwa produces a fast-growing bush with a long leaf, very black when withered, and well suited for ‘rolling’ (see manufacturer).
 The liquor, too, is similar to that of Ruhuna tea, dark yellow-brown with a reddish tint in the dry season, though lightening somewhat with altitude.

 However, the ‘nose’ or aroma, is noticeably different from the Ruhuna product, with a hint of sweet caramel, and not quite as strong as the latter.
 The flavor, too, is strongly marked, especially with respect to low-grown examples.

 These are general comments, However, and need not apply to all teas produced in Sabaragamuwa.
 The districts contain a number of sub-districts such as Ratnapura, Rakwana, Kaltura, Matara & Weligama close to the Southern coast.